jcope2013/Meteor-Leaderboard/README.md

 Meteor-Leaderboard
 ==================

-Fork of Meteor Leaderboard Example with Github Login Capabiliy made for a Meteor Presentation
+Fork of Meteor Leaderboard Example with added Github Login Capabiliy made for a Meteor Presentation